lasseborly/forbidden-sheets/README.md

 The user submitted translations that aren't derived from any official Free League content are submitted with the attached MIT license.
+All art assets are being used WITHOUT explicit permission but I claim no ownership of anything and Free League is only a single issue/email away from me removing all of it from there and taking the app down if they so desire. lasse@trylleskov.email